Winter in Connecticut used to be brutal.

 Bethlehem, Connecticut, is almost obligated to throw a holiday festival—and the Bethlehem Christmas Town Festival does not disappoint.

 Here are some of the festivities to look forward to:

 - Sending your holiday mail from the town’s post office to get Bethlehem stamped on your mail

 Beardsley Zoo Winter Art Festival

-Stop into the Beardsley Zoo in Bridgeport, Connecticut, to see the reindeer hanging-out before Christmas.
+Stop into the Beardsley Zoo, to see the reindeer hanging out before Christmas.
 And while you’re there, explore the art on display throughout the zoo to celebrate the Beardsley Zoo Winter Art Festival.

 Kent Gingerbread Festival

-But if it is, walking from shop to shop in Kent, admiring holiday gingerbread creations, is as quaint as the holidays can get.
+Walking from shop to shop along the main street of Kent, admiring holiday gingerbread creations, is as quaint as Christmas events can get.

 Connecticut Pick-Your-Own-Tree Farms

-As I mentioned before, be sure to bundle-up for this activity.
-Finding the perfect tree could take hours, and hypothermia is real.
+As I mentioned before, be sure to bundle up for this activity.
+Finding the perfect Christmas tree could take hours—and hypothermia is real.